huynhdieutuong/DesignPatterns/README.md

 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension but closed for modification
 - Depend on abstractions.
 Do not depend on concrete classes
-- Only talk to your friends
+- Only talk to your friends (The Principle of Least Knowledge)
+- Don't call us, we'll call you (Hollywood Principle)